-- Immediately following enrollment in the course, students must email their resume and a brief statement of career interest to Clinical Professor G.M.
-(Bud) Smith, budsmith@katz.pitt.edu.
+- Prior to enrollment in the course, students must email Clinical Professor G.M.
+(Bud) Smith with their resume and a brief statement of career interest.
 Based on this information and client needs, student teams are assembled prior to the beginning of term.
-This way, students begin working with their team and their client immediately. - Please note that attendance is required for all events listed below: - September 1 (Tuesday): Student orientation; 5-6pm, 114 Mervis - September 4 (Friday): client, faculty advisor, and consulting coach seminar; 9-10am, 114 Mervis - September 5 (Saturday): 1st Consulting Workshop; 9am-12pm, 114 Mervis - September 12 (Saturday): 2nd Consulting Workshop; 9am-12pm, 114 Mervis - October 10 (Saturday): 3rd Consulting Workshop; 9am-12pm, 114 Mervis - November 14 (Saturday): 4th Consulting Workshop; 9am-12pm, 114 Mervis - December 5 (Saturday): 5th and final Consulting Workshop; 9am-12pm, 114 Mervis - December 11 (Friday): The McKinsey Cup competition; Mervis rooms 114, 104, 115 & 117 - Students may participate in up to two (2) Consulting Field Project opportunities throughout their Katz career.
-If you have previously participated in a Consulting Field Project, please see the abstract for BIND 2123: Consulting Field Project 2.
+This way, students begin working with their team and their client immediately. - Please note that attendance is required for all events. - o September 10 (Saturday), 1st Consulting Workshop, 9 a.m. to noon, Mervis 114 - o September 17th (Saturday): 2nd Consulting Workshop, 9 am to noon, Mervis 114 - o October 8th (Saturday): 3rd Consulting Workshop.
+9 am to noon, Mervis 114 - November 13th (Sunday): 4th Consulting Workshop, 1 to 4 pm, Mervis 114 - o December 3th (Sunday): 5th Consulting Workshop, 9 am to noon, Mervis 114